8 Reasons Why You Should Bid On Your Brand Name

 Because branded searches are highly relevant to your brand, they usually get super high CTR and quality scores.
 This help lift the account-wide average number for your campaigns, and save you more money as Google rewards advertisers with high quality scores by lowering their cost per click (CPC), helping improve ROI for your account.

 8. Bidding On Your Brand Name is Cheap

 Generally speaking, branded terms are usually very cheap due to low competition.
 And as mentioned above, Google rewards advertisers with high quality scores by lowering their cost per click.
 So bidding on your brand name is actually pretty affordable.
 You don’t have to spend a ton of money to dominate your brand SERP.

 Bidding on your brand name gives you a lot more control and more flexibility on your brand SERP.
 And more importantly, it is cheap!
 So it is certainly a no brainer for most businesses to fully take advantage of paid search ads and drive maximum ROI for their online marketing efforts.

 Have you already implemented a PPC strategy for your brand name?
 If the answer is yes, share your story and experience with us by leaving a comment below.
 And if you are still pondering the idea of running a branded campaign for your account, contact us and talk to our PPC specialists today!
-Get your Free 30 minute Consultation with us TODAY.
+Get your Free 25 minute Assessment with us TODAY.